 This announcement comes on the heels of last night’s news that Dish Network and the league finally came to an agreement for the satcaster to carry its NFL Network and RedZone channels after a lengthy six-week dispute between the companies.

-Last week, Sling TV’s competitor PlayStation Vue also announced it too would be carrying the channels on its streaming service in the near future.
+Last week, Sling TV’s competitor PlayStation Vue also announced it too would help users watch the NFL on its streaming service in the near future.
 Neither company has announced pricing details for the new channels at this point.

 Latest posts by Eric Anthony (see all)